 Liz responded to my email by saying all the information Ensle Syphus had gathered was sitting untouched in an unopened box, and having never visited Sedgefield, held no interest for her.
 She was very busy right then but was happy to send it to me as soon as she had a gap.

-It took nearly a year but one day I was delighted to receive in the post, a cardboard box that contained a summary page of all that the box contained and then many A4 handwritten pages, several stapled together that had been assembled into various chapters, some correspondence from early settlers, a couple of tapes that she had transcribed onto paper and a fair number of newspaper cuttings… Some of it has since been incorporated into my history pages and some are yet to be…. unfortunately, there were no photos.
+It took nearly a year but one day I was delighted to receive a cardboard box in the post.
+It contained a summary page of everything in the box.
+There were many A4 handwritten pages, several stapled together and assembled into various chapters, some correspondence from early settlers, a couple of tapes she had transcribed onto paper and a fair number of newspaper cuttings.
+Some of them have since been incorporated into my history pages and some are yet to be…. unfortunately, there were no photos.

 The article introduced